Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can return them via mail, drop box outside of city hall, the City Clerk’s office or email the form to email@example.com.

-The candidates and proposals are listed here:
+The candidates and proposals will be listed here when available.

 Voting assistance for Service members, their families and overseas citizens.
 Fill out your application here.